-Anaya Ellick is the proud winner of the Nicholas Maxim national handwriting contest.
+Anaya Ellick is the proud winner of the Nicholas Maxim national handwriting contest for a second time.
 As someone with messy handwriting, this accomplishment in and of itself impresses me.
-But considering 7-year-old Anaya doesn't even have hands, the feat is full on mind-blowing.
+But considering 9-year-old Anaya doesn't even have hands, the feat is full on mind-blowing.

-Competition director Kathleen Wright told ABC News the judges were "stunned" when they saw Anaya's entry.
+Competition director Kathleen Wright told ABC News in 2016 the judges were "stunned" when they saw Anaya's entry.
 "Her writing sample was comparable to someone who has hands," she said.
-Take a look and see if you agree:

 To qualify for the Nicholas Maxim Award, "a student must have a cognitive delay, or an intellectual, physical or developmental disability," according to educational curricula provider and contest organizer Zaner-Bloser.